 Approved For Airplane Use: | No |

-Easy To Buckle And Unbuckle? | Yes |
+Easy To Buckle And Unbuckle? | Relatively |

 The Cybex car seat also comes with the Linear Side Impact Protection (L.S.P) feature, which absorbs forces of a side impact crash and directs them into the energy-absorbing shell away from the child's neck.
 Placing the L.S.P system on the side of the car seat facing the door helps keep your child safer by taking the primary impact force in near-side impact situations.